Yields tick down as traders balance virus, economic reports

 The Labor Department said on Thursday its consumer price index, excluding the volatile food and energy components, rose 0.2% last month after edging up 0.1% in December.
 The so-called core CPI was up by an unrounded 0.2423% last month.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down less than a basis point at 1.4377% in afternoon trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down a basis point at 1.4317% in morning trading.

 Price